kris-kuiper/Validator/README.md

-The order of the `bail` method does not matter.
+*Unlike all other rules*, the order of the `bail` method does not matter.
 The example below will have the same result as the example above:

 ```php
 $validator->field('fieldname')->min(1)->max(5)->bail();